 The NZ Film Festival Trust is a not-for-profit organisation that is only possible with the support of passionate volunteers and a small team of dedicated staff.
-Our head office is based in Wellington and is complemented by an Auckland office.
+Our head office is located in Wellington and is complemented by an Auckland office.
 We also have fabulous personnel in Christchurch and Dunedin who help in making NZIFF a success in the main centres.

-NZIFF interns can expect to assist with external communications, expanding our outreach programmes to local community organisations.
+NZIFF interns can expect to assist the communication team with external communications, expanding our outreach programmes to local community organisations.
 This can involve research, establishing contacts and developing targeted information and marketing material.
-Interns also assist in such routine tasks as schedule and website content checking, for example, gaining insight into key areas of our operation in the process.
+Interns also assist the event management team with logistical tasks such as roster & schedule checking, for example, gaining insight into key areas of our operation in the process.

 The Wellington office is a small, busy and crowded one and provides privy to every aspect of running an event in a way that placement at a more lavishly resourced event might not.
 Placement in the Auckland office provides an immersion in the logistics of event delivery.
 All interns receive full staff privileges.

-Over nine years NZIFF and its interns (one, most years, and never more than three) have benefited greatly from this programme.
+Over ten years NZIFF and its interns (one, most years, and never more than three) have benefited greatly from this programme.
 Interns of diverse dispositions and nationalities have added considerable value to the work we do.
 Many have stayed in touch and have subsequently found full time work, here and abroad, in exhibition, sales, distribution, publicity, event management and at NZIFF.

-The application period for the NZIFF 2016 internship programme closes on Sunday, 17 January 2016.
+The application period for the NZIFF 2017 internship programme closes on Sunday, 12 February 2017.

-- NZIFF 2016 Internship Application Form pdf, 274 KB
+- NZIFF 2017 Internship Application Form pdf, 323.2 KB

 “I loved my time at NZIFF.
 I felt so lucky to experience the process of producing an International Film Festival from start to finish, and it gave me knowledge that I will carry with me later in life.
 I can't believe how quickly the time went from publicising each of the films to watching them!